The five winners of the Tayloe Murphy Resilience Awards range from a seafood company on the Eastern Shore to a café in the Shenandoah Valley.

 Retail: A Bowl of Good Café Inc., Harrisonburg

-Facing higher rent in their first location, the owners of A Bowl of Good Café, Katrina Didot and Rachael Rose, had to start over in a new site and risk losing customers.
-Continuing to follow its goal of providing “slow food, served fast,” the new site succeeded, and now a second café is being planned.
-A Bowl of Good Café supports many local charities and has raised more than $4,000 in 2011 for Haiti relief efforts.
+Facing higher rent in their first location, the owners of A Bowl of Good Café, Katrina Didot and Rachael Rose, had to start over in a new site and risk losing customers .
+Continuing to follow the restaurant's goal of providing “slow food, served fast,” the new site succeeded, and now a second café is being planned.
+A Bowl of Good Café supports many local charities and has raised more than $4,000 last year for relief efforts in Haiti.

 Services: ODUrent.com, Norfolk

 In 1999, Thanos Polizos began buying and renovating multifamily properties in Norfolk’s Lamberts Point and Highland Park neighborhoods near Old Dominion University.
 Today his company has more than 100 properties valued at $25 million and 500 student tenants.
 ODUrent.com has a 99 percent occupancy rate and is the largest off-campus housing provider for university students.

 Begun in 1954, Hubbard Peanut Co. has endured many setbacks, including a fire that destroyed a part of its facility, the closure of the local paper mill and challenges beyond its control in the peanut industry.
 The founder’s daughter, Lynne Rabil, manages the company.
 Company owners and managers lead many civic organizations and helped form a JROTC program at Franklin High School.

 The other finalists were:

 • EXCEL Management Services Inc., Richmond